 Programs for women veterans

-The number of women veterans is expected to increase by seven percent or more annually over the next few years.
+The number of women veterans is also rapidly increasing.
+According to the Department of Labor, 10% of veterans are women.
 As a result of this growing cohort, more and more resources for these entrepreneurial-minded veterans have become available.

 Some of these include: